-The idea is to partition a given workload trace into independent subtraces, representing the activity of individual users.
+The idea is to partition a given workload trace into independent sub-traces, e.g. representing the activity of individual users.
 These subtraces can then be re-combined in different ways in order to create new workload traces with desired attributes: they can be longer than the original, have a higher or lower load than the original, or just be different from the original so as to provide an additional data point.